szlukisz/ovirtbackup/README.md

 _Ovirtsavior_ is an old fashioned backup/restore tool for the Ovirt virtualization platform.
 It can be used to:

 - download the disks of a running VM to your local file system (backup mode).
+- create snaphot of a VM (backuptemp mode).
 - upload the disks of a previously backed up VM to a new Ovirt VM (restore mode).

 You can use `rclone` to mount a remote directory to your local storage (Google Drive, etc).
 Use this with caution, it is probably much safer to save it to a local disc or NFS mount.